DevUs-org/Webackgrounds/README.md

 # Webackgrounds
-A repository with website backgrounds.
+An open source repository that form the grounds for all the backgrounds.
 Suit yourself and choose the best one!

 ## How To Use
 1. Choose a background of your choice from the repository; Each folder in the root is a different background.